 Daniel: My typical customers are businesses or personalities who are looking for content.
 They tend to know they need it, but not exactly why or how.
-They don’t know much about the costs of a website, or the hidden value of it.
-We focus pretty heavily on products and companies who are rebranding to take the next step.
-Some of these companies are worth $2 million but have the potential to go to $20 million.
+They don’t know much about the costs of a website or the hidden value it.
+We focus pretty heavily on products and companies that are rebranding to take the next step.
+Some of these companies are worth $2 million but can go to $20 million.
 We have provided products to so many of those companies that we now have a knack for that kind of messaging.
 Product naming, slogans, taglines, headlines… it’s in our DNA.

-Cristian: A lot of people willing to become entrepreneurs complain that they don’t have a great idea and everything has been done before.
-I know I say this in most of my interviews, but I failed to get a definitive generic answer so I’m always curious to find everybody’s take on this.
+Many people willing to become entrepreneurs complain that they don’t have a great idea and everything has been done before.
+I know I say this in most of my interviews, but I failed to get a definitive generic answer, so I’m always curious to find everybody’s take on this.
 So what’s special in what you are doing?